joseph-arber/Chinese-Finance-in-Africa-Project/README.md

+# The Impact of Chinese Finance in Africa

-# Do Chinese Loans facilitate a worsening in good governance metrics at the state level?
+## Do Chinese Non-concessional loans facilitate a worsening in good governance metrics at the state level?

 Paper: https://www.researchgate.net/publication/338580894_A_Multi-Method_Analysis_of_the_impact_of_Chinese_non-concessional_finance_on_state-level_governance_in_Africa